 Purpose: To discharge water and sediment from intake pipe cleaning and draining of settling ponds into the Waiongana Stream Condition requirement Means of monitoring during period under review Compliance achieved?
-Records of cleaning and draining operations and provision of records to Council No discharge in monitoring year N/A Notification prior to discharge No discharge in monitoring year N/A Discharge only to occur when flow is greater than 3 times median other than for emergency works or with prior approval from Council No discharge in monitoring year N/A Discharge not to cause certain effects in the Waiongana Stream below the established mixing zone No discharge in monitoring year N/A Limit on increase in turbidity below mixing zone as result of discharge No discharge in monitoring year N/A Optional review provision re environmental effects No further option for review before expiry N/A Overall assessment of consent compliance and environmental performance in respect of this consent N/A Overall assessment of administrative perform nance in respect of this consent N/A
+1. Records of cleaning and draining operations and provision of records to Council No discharge in monitoring year N/A 2.
+Notification prior to discharge No discharge in monitoring year N/A 3.
+Discharge only to occur when flow is greater than three times median other than for emergency works or with prior approval from Council No discharge in monitoring year N/A 4.
+Discharge not to cause certain effects in the Waiongana Stream below the established mixing zone No discharge in monitoring year N/A 5.
+Limit on increase in turbidity below mixing zone as result of discharge No discharge in monitoring year N/A 6.
+Optional review provision re environmental effects No further option for review before expiry N/A